junxit/us-congress-bills-112/bill.md

     >     - **(E)** The United States Merchant Marine Academy, Kings Point, New York.
     > - **(b)** *Reappointment*
     >   - **(1)** *In general* Except as provided in paragraph (2), an individual who previously served in the commissioned officer corps of the Administration may be appointed by the Secretary to the grade the individual held prior to separation.
-    >   - **(2)** *Reappointments to higher grades* An appointment under paragraph (1) to a position of importance and responsibility designated under section 228 may only be made by the President, by and with the advice and consent of the Senate.
+    >   - **(2)** *Reappointments to higher grades* An appointment under paragraph (1) to a position of importance and responsibility designated under section 228 may only be made by the President.
     > - **(c)** *Qualifications* An appointment under subsection (a) or (b) may not be given to an individual until the individual's mental, moral, physical, and professional fitness to perform the duties of an officer has been established under such regulations as the Secretary shall prescribe.
     > - **(d)** *Precedence of appointees* Appointees under this section shall take precedence in the grade to which appointed in accordance with the dates of their commissions as commissioned officers in such grade.
 Appointees whose dates of commission are the same shall take precedence with each other as the Secretary shall determine.
+    > - **(e)** *Inter-service transfers* For inter-service transfers (as described in the Department of Defense Directive 1300.4 (dated December 27, 2006)) the Secretary shall—
+    >   - **(1)** coordinate with the Secretary of Defense and the Secretary of the Department in which the Coast Guard is operating to promote and streamline inter-service transfers;
+    >   - **(2)** give preference to such inter-service transfers for recruitment purposes as determined appropriate by the Secretary; and
+    >   - **(3)** reappoint such inter-service transfers to the equivalent grade in the commissioned officer corps.

   - **(2)** *Clerical amendment* The table of sections in section 1 of the Act entitled “An Act to authorize the Hydrographic Service Improvement Act of 1998, and for other purposes” (Public Law 107–372) is amended by striking the item relating to section 221 and inserting the following:
-- **(b)** *Appointments to permanent grades* Section 226 of such Act (33 U.S.C.
-3026) is amended by striking “Appointments” and all that follows and inserting the following:
-  > - **(a)** *Higher grades* Original appointments under section 221 in and promotions to the grades of lieutenant commander and above shall be made by the President, by and with the advice and consent of the Senate.
-  > - **(b)** *Lower grades* Original appointments under section 221 in and promotions to the grades of ensign through lieutenant shall be made by the President alone.

 ## § 7.
 Personnel boards